Adler Orthopaedic Society

 The Adler Society works in coordination with the current School of Medicine academic societies with an emphasis on career development in orthopedics and sports medicine education.
 It is open to all medical students, but particularly those in the 3rd and 4th years.
 The society also invites membership to graduates from the KU Orthopedic Surgery Residency Program, current residents, as well as orthopedic faculty.
 Residents and faculty are encouraged to present and serve as mentors.

-- November 2017 - Cast lab (Cast Room, 2nd Floor, Orthopedic and Sports Medicine Bldg.)
+• Casting and splinting lab, Cast Room, 2nd Floor, Orthopedic and Sports Medicine Bldg.

 Dr. Federico Adler

 Dr. Adler lived a remarkable life.
 Born in Austria in 1929, he and his family escaped in 1938 just after the Nazi invasion and Kristallnacht.
 His extended family was destroyed.
 His parents settled in Quito, Ecuador.
 In the following 17 years Dr. Adler completed his medical studies and became medical director of a small rural public health clinic, performing surgeries, delivering babies and practicing general medicine.

 In 1955 Dr. Adler, with his wife Betty and two young daughters, moved to Kansas City where he joined the Orthopedic Surgery Residency Program at the University of Kansas Medical Center.
 Following a brief stint on the faculty he was in private practice for 30 years, becoming Chief of Staff at Menorah Medical Center and caring for thousands of grateful patients.
 For the next 13 years of his "retirement" he practiced at the Veterans Administration Hospital, mentoring orthopedic residents and working with medical students.